christinac22/christinac22/README.md

-<h1 align="left">Hi there 👋, I'm Christina</h1>
+<h1 align="left">Hi there, I'm Christina 👋</h1>

-#### I’m a student, creative thinker, and aspiring data analyst.

 ### About Me:
-- 🔭 I'm currently pursing a certificate from the University of Southern California Viterbi Data Analytics Boot Camp.
+- 🔭 I'm received a certificate from the University of Southern California Viterbi Data Analytics Boot Camp.
-- 🌱 I’m currently developing my skillsets in SQL, Python, and Tableau.
+- 🌱 I’m currently developing my skillsets in SQL, Python Pandas, and Tableau.
 - 📫 You can reach me at: **christinachau96@gmail.com**

 ### :hammer_and_wrench: Languages and Tools :